TypicalRenegade/cockpit-containerized-compiler-manager/README.md

 # cockpit-containerized-compiler-manager
-No part of this project works at the moment.
+The goal of this project is to have a module for Houston UI (Cockpit) to manage and monitor compiling source code.
+I wanted this project to teach my one way of automating redentent tasks.
+This is a

-The goal of this project is to have a module for Houston UI (Cockpit) to manage and monitor compiling programs in containers.Compiled programs versions can be viewed and downloaded.
+So far this module downloads veloren and compiles it for linux and can run the veloren server.
+I'm working on getting the cross compiling to Windows to work.